J'ai perdu Albert

 J'ai perdu Albert (lit.
 'I lost Albert') is a French comedy directed and written by Didier Van Cauwelaert.
 It is the final film composed by Michel Legrand before his death in 2019.

 Plot

 Chloe, a young medium that the great business leaders, politicians and the jet set snapped up, shelters in her since childhood the spirit of Albert Einstein.
 Overworked, the information does not "pass" anymore.
 So Albert decides to move ...
 For better or for worse, he settles in Zac, a depressive Cartesian, beekeeper routed and waiter.
-Become inseparable and complementary, because one has the "genius" and the other his instructions, Zac and Chloe, these two beings who oppose everything, will live in 48 hours the most hallucinating "households for three" ...
+Become inseparable and complementary, because one has the "genius" and the other his instructions, Zac and Chloe, these two beings who are dissimilar in everything, will live in 48 hours the most hallucinating "households for three" ...